VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ```

 Once again note that users have the option to log in through either a social
-oauth authenticator or username (or email) and password.
+OAuth authenticator or username (or email) and password.
 The form used for
 username (or email) and password login is the `LoginForm` we defined above
 in the users `forms.py` file.
-Also note that the
+Also, note that the
-`href` for the oauth pages send the user to the same url as they do in
+`href` for the OAuth pages send the user to the same URL as they do on
 the `register` page.
-Therefore registering vs logging in with the oauth
+Therefore registering vs logging in with the OAuth
 buttons is a bit of an illusion.
 Both are handled at the same source as
-we'll soon see in the oauth views.
+we'll soon see in the OAuth views.

-Finally lets look a the `settings` template which will allow our users
+Finally, let's look a the `settings` template which will allow our users
 to update fields relating to themselves:

 `root/templates/users/settings.html`